Pittsburgh International Airport: Onsite hotel

 A Hyatt Regency hotel is located onsite and is directly connected to the landside terminal via moving walkway.
 The hotel also has a ballroom and meeting facilities.
 As part of a pilot program, hotel guests were allowed access to the post-security shops and restaurants without an airline ticket as long as they could pass through security.
 In 2017, airport officials opened post-security access to all non-flying persons who could pass through security, including hotel guests.
 Because the new terminal opening in 2025 will no longer be walkable from the Hyatt, the airport reached a settlement with the hotel agreeing to cover the costs of shuttle bus service between the new terminal and the Hyatt.

 A Sunoco-branded gas station is also located onsite.
 Both the hotel and the gas station draw power from the airport's microgrid.

 Maintenance facilities

-American Airlines still has a maintenance base at Pittsburgh, which dates back to the US Air days.
+American Airlines still has a maintenance base at Pittsburgh, which dates back to the USAir days.
 American Airlines maintains and repairs all its Airbus A320 family narrowbody fleet at Pittsburgh.
 In 2021, it extended its lease at the airport for five years.
 In 2024, the airline announced an expansion of the Pittsburgh facility to 600 jobs by 2025, making it American Airlines' second-largest maintenance base after Tulsa International Airport.

 Republic Airways has also operated a maintenance and repair operations base at the airport since 2006.
 Its current lease will continue until 2028.